What Makes Canoeing & Kayaking in Voyageurs National Park Special?

 - Historic waterways

 No matter where you’re kayaking or canoeing at Voyageurs National Park, there is always something new to see.
-Native Americans and early French fur traders used these lakes and passages to support their livelihoods, and these historic water highways continue to inspire adventure and exploration.
+Seeped in the rich histories of Native Americans and French fur traders, Voyageurs National Park is a slice of unspoiled beauty in northern Minnesota perfect for exploring.

-When the water is frozen, it makes canoeing and kayaking Rainy Lake a bit … impossible.
+When the water is frozen, it makes canoeing and kayaking Minnasota’s Rainy Lake a bit …difficult.
 After the frigid chill of a northern winter, the waters begin to thaw typically in late April or early May.
+Making it the perfect time to start exploring the park.

-As soon as the ice is off the lake, canoeing and kayaking are open to the public.
+As soon as the lake thaws, canoeing and kayaking are open to the public.
 Spring, summer and fall are all great times to paddle around and admire the surroundings at Voyageurs National Park.
 Fall, in particular, brings striking colors to the area’s foliage.

 You can use your canoe or kayak to explore narrow waterways that are not navigable by larger boats.
-As you get closer to shorelines (while keeping an eye out for shallow rocks), your canoe or kayak provides a front row seat for observing wildlife.
-Take a few moments to simply listen to the sounds of the wilderness, and try to spot the wildlife you won’t see back home.
+As you get closer to shorelines (while keeping an eye out for shallow rocks), your canoe or kayak provides a front-row seat for observing wildlife.
+Take a few moments to simply listen to the sounds of the wilderness, and try to enjoy the gorgeous wildlife you won’t see back home.

 Lady of the Lake Series